Celebrating the Virgin of Guadalupe in Mexico

 In Huatulco, you can check out the mural on the website of Mexican artist Jose del Signo or visit it in person (the church is located across from the zocolo).

 I’ve even seen images of the Virgin of Guadalupe passing by in a solemn procession near our family’s home in Guatemala City, Guatemala.

-So, I’m especially happy to be here in Puerto Vallarta, home to the main parish Church of Our Lady of Guadalupe, the iconic symbol that dominates the city’s skyline during our Lady of Guadalupe Day.
-There have already been processions, pilgrims, fireworks and of course food.
-And many, many likenesses of the Virgin on religious objects and souvenirs.
+Puerto Vallarta is home to the main parish Church of Our Lady of Guadalupe, the iconic symbol that dominates the city’s skyline during our Lady of Guadalupe Day.

 What is most amazing though, is how she draws devotees from all religions, faiths and beliefs… proving that, not only is the Virgin of Guadalupe everywhere — she is for everyone.